William-Robert-Robertson/WildCamera/Candidate Technologies/STM32N6x7_MCU/VENC_Video_Encoder.md

 >
 >Double buffer: This gives the encoder a possibility to discard a coded frame to fulfill the requirements of HRD (Hypothetical Reference Decoder).
 This is the default mode.
 >
 >The above number is using double buffer.

+Note: Hypothetical Reference Decoder seems to be for transmitting video over networks rather than saving to local storage https://ieeexplore.ieee.org/abstract/document/1218199

 [1.2.2.
 Encode Data Flow Example](https://wiki.st.com/stm32mcu/wiki/Introduction_to_Hardware_Video_Encoding_with_STM32#Encode_Data_Flow_Example)